HELP! My Water Heater in the Attic Is Leaking through My Ceiling!

 There are some lightning damage prevention companies and products out there, but they do little to protect against the damage to the plumbing system.
 Having a flood stop installed on your water heater will give an alarm if the water is coming from the connections or the tank, automatically turn off the incoming water to the water heater, and let you know immediately when the problem starts so you can handle it quickly and minimize the damage.

-Sometimes, even with the best maintenance, disasters happen in plumbing.
-Duncanville clients can take steps to minimize the damage even if the worst comes.
+Sometimes, even with the best maintenance, plumbing disasters happen.
+Homeowners in Dallas and the surrounding areas can take these steps to help minimize the damage when plumbing leaks occur.

 Tips to Minimize Damage When Attic Water Heaters Leak